bxdoan/bxdoan/README.md

 <div align="center">

-> I too will obtain everything that I desire.
-Not because someone asked me to do it, but because I know in my heart that I have something worth fighting for.
+> You can never cross the ocean until you have the courage to lose sight of the shore.

-> — Julis Alexia Van Riessfeld —
+> — Christopher Columbus —

 </div>